Coat Color:White & BlackWhite & LemonWhite & RedWhite & SableWhite & Black & Tan

 The Papillon breed traces its origin to the time of the Renaissance when it became trendy among the nobility class to breed miniaturized versions of popular breeds.
 Spaniels were bred with toy breeds to produce these “dwarf spaniels,” which quickly became favorite lap buddies of royals and nobles throughout Europe.
 Walk into an art museum today, and you’re likely to see these dogs looking out at you from paintings of princesses and noblewomen by famous artists like Rembrandt and Goya.

-It wasn’t until the 17th century when a breeder in Louis XIV’s court developed a version of this breed with erect ears and gave it the name Papillon.
+It wasn’t until the 17th century when a breeder in French King Louis XIV’s court developed a version of this breed with erect ears and gave it the name Papillon.
 These little dogs with the butterfly ears quickly became all the rage in France, where they were favorites of Madame de Pompadour and Marie Antoinette.
 They were further refined and popularized by breeders in Italy and Spain.

 While not all varieties of this breed have erect ears, the perky-eared Papillon grew so popular that the entire breed eventually became known by that name and was registered as such by the American Kennel Club in 1915.